Providence Hospital School of Diagnostic Medical Sonography

 Candidates must complete 80 hours of clinical patient care experience either through employment or volunteer hours prior to the application deadline.

 Completed applications must be received by October 1, 2014.
-Personal interviews are completed in mid/late October.
+All candidates must complete the personal interview scheduled by the program in mid/late October.

-- Printed Application: Printed applications can be obtained by contacting Janette Wybo (248) 849-5385 or e-mail email@example.com
+- Printed Application: Printed applications may be obtained by contacting Janette Wybo (248) 849-5385 or e-mail firstname.lastname@example.org.

-Receipt of a Certificate of Graduation and school pin.
-Graduates are then eligible to complete the ARDMS (American Registry of Diagnostic Medical Sonography) registry examination(s) in Abdomen, OB-GYN, Vascular Technology, and Sonographic Physics and Instrumentation.
+Graduates receive a graduation certificate and school pin.
+Graduates who successfully complete courses are eligible to complete the ARDMS (American Registry of Diagnostic Medical Sonography) registry examination(s) in Abdomen, OB-GYN, Vascular Technology, and Sonographic Physics and Instrumentation.

 Qualified applicants are considered for admission to the Providence Hospital School of Diagnostic Medical Sonography without regard to race, color, religion, sex, height, weight, national origin, age, sexual preference, arrest record, marital or veteran status, or the presence of a non-job related medical condition or disability.
 It is the applicant's responsibility to notify us of any reasonable accommodation necessary to perform the essential duties of the position for which the applicant has applied.